 After you’ve stratified the seeds, they are ready to plant.
 You can start with this step if you’ve purchased seeds that have already been stratified.

-Gather a tray or shallow pot with drainage holes and fill it with potting mix.
+Gather a tray or shallow pot with drainage holes and fill it with a suitable soil mix for potted roses.
 The best type of mix can hold a bit of moisture while also allowing excess water to drain.
 I like a mix like FoxFarm Coco Loco for starting seeds (via Amazon).

 Once the container is full, make indentations in the soil that are about a quarter of an inch deep.
 Place a rose seed in each indentation and then cover it with soil.
 Water gently so the soil is moist.